Recent News

 The Dr Sylvia Walton AO Alumni Scholarship is intended for families who would not normally have the financial means to attend Tintern Grammar.

-This Scholarship will be awarded based on the student’s application as well as the results from the IDAT test, school reports and NAPLAN results, along with an interview with a senior member of staff.
+This Scholarship is awarded to a female child of an Alumni and based on the student’s application as well as the results from the IDAT test, school reports and NAPLAN results, along with an interview with a senior member of staff.
 This Scholarship is means-tested, and shortlisted candidates will be required to provide financial disclosure upon request.

 The Mike Blood Alumni Scholarship +